AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/consent.md

 ## Validate with Assurance

-1. Delete the application from your device or simulator as we want to properly reset and initialize the tracking and consent.
+1. Delete the application from your device or simulator to properly reset and initialize the tracking and consent.
-1. Review the [setup instructions](assurance.md#connecting-to-a-session) section to connect your simulator or device to Assurance.
+1. To connect your simulator or device to Assurance, review the [setup instructions](assurance.md#connecting-to-a-session) section.
 1. When moving in the app from **[!UICONTROL Home]** screen to **[!UICONTROL Products]** screen and back to **[!UICONTROL Home]** screen, you should see a **[!UICONTROL Get Consents Response]** event in the Assurance UI.
     ![validate consent](assets/consent-update.png)

 >[!SUCCESS]
 >
+>You have now enabled your app to prompt the user at its initial start after installation (or reinstallation) to consent using the Adobe Experience Platform Mobile SDK.
+>
->You have now enabled your app to prompt the user at its initial start after installation (or reinstallation) to consent using the Adobe Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796)
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796)

 Next: **[Collect lifecycle data](lifecycle-data.md)**